by Matthew Ehret

 Although tensions have been inflamed to a schism in China and India from cooperating directly on the BRI, India’s embrace of Russian Far East development investments has created a non-linear flank that can help bring these two Asian giants into harmony.

 Overall, there are many other points of common benefit shared by nations committed to a Multi-Polar “open system” future including education/cultural exchange, fission/fusion energy research, counterterrorism, and COVID-19 response coordination.
 On this last threat, the issue of a new world healthcare system has become an increasing focus of discussion, especially as nations set their sights on the post-pandemic world order.

-Here, Russia, China and the USA can play a leading role to ensure a modern and equitable healthcare architecture for nations of the developing sector which has found itself so vulnerable when faced with the threat of world pandemics.
-Africa, South America, Asia and beyond require vastly improved healthcare services, hospitals, training, and medical technology worthy of the 21st century.
-Most importantly the world needs preventative systems such as sanitation, clean water, food sovereignty and electricity if pandemics and all future threats to world health shall be solved once and for all.
+Here, Russia, China, and the USA can play a leading role to ensure a modern and equitable healthcare architecture for nations of the developing sector which have found themselves so vulnerable when faced with the threat of world pandemics.
+Africa, South America, Asia, and beyond require vastly improved healthcare services, hospitals, training, and medical technology worthy of the 21st century.
+Most importantly the world needs preventative systems such as sanitation, clean water, food sovereignty, and electricity if pandemics and all future threats to world health shall be solved once and for all.

-Putin’s olive branches have piled up over recent years and there is no sign that he intends on permitting himself to be the cause for history’s repetition into war, and if we are smart, then we will do everything in our power to ensure that this discussion not only occurs, but that open system economics prevails.
+Putin’s olive branches have piled up over recent years and there is no sign that he intends on permitting himself to be the cause of history’s repetition of war, and if we are smart, then we will do everything in our power to ensure that this discussion not only occurs, but that open system economics prevails.

 ABOUT AUTHOR: Matthew Ehret is a Senior Fellow at American University in Moscow and Editor-in-Chief of the Canadian Patriot Review, a BRI Expert on Tactical talk, and has authored 3 volumes of the ‘Untold History of Canada book series.
 In 2019 he co-founded the Montreal-based Rising Tide Foundation.